 Dr Garrath WilliamsSenior Lecturer

 My research interests fall across ethics, political theory and applied ethics.
 One of my main interests, in all three of these areas, is in the many facets of the concept of responsibility.
 In ethics, I also work on Kant, and in political theory, I have a special interest in Hannah Arendt.
-In applied ethics, I am involved in collaborative research on children, health and public policy, including the EU-funded project I.Family which investigates diet and health-related behaviours in a large cohort of families across Europe.
-I also work on ethical issues in collaborative design of public services, and have worked on ethical issues in biomedical research.
+In applied ethics, I have been involved in collaborative research on children, health and public policy, including the EU-funded projects IDEFICS and I.Family which investigated diet and health-related behaviours in a large cohort of families across Europe.
+I have also worked on ethical issues in collaborative design of public services and on ethical issues in biomedical research.

-I took all my degrees at Manchester University - BA (Hons) in Philosophy and Politics, MA in Health Care Ethics, and my PhD (on theory of action in Kant's philosophy) in the Department of Government.
-I subsequently lectured in Political Theory in Manchester's Department of Government, then in philosophy at the Centre for Professional Ethics, University of Central Lancashire, before coming to Lancaster University.
+I took all my degrees at Manchester University - BA in Philosophy and Politics, MA in Health Care Ethics, and PhD (on theory of action in Kant's philosophy) in the Department of Government.
+I subsequently lectured in Political Theory in Manchester's Department of Government, then in philosophy at the Centre for Professional Ethics, University of Central Lancashire, before coming to Lancaster University in 2003.

 I have taught moral philosophy, political thought and applied ethics.
 My recent teaching at Lancaster includes

 - Continental Philosophy, on Nietzsche, Foucault and Arendt (PPR302)

 - Philosophical Issues in Politics and Economics (PPR211)